CurtisTD/CompressionProgram/README.md

 Quanitzation: BMP images can now be quantized.

-BWT: Transformation of data; to be implemented with RLE.
+BWT: Burrows–Wheeler Transformation of data; to be implemented with RLE.

+# To implement:
+1. RLE and LZ on BWT data.
+2. Multiple character Huffman encoding (maybe to be combined with BWT).